-- 1. Reading- All assignments in the text as well as outside cases are required to be read prior to class.
-You will be kept informed of specific reading assignments for upcoming classes.
-Reading cases is more demanding than reading narrative.
-This is because each sentence in the case may be important.
+- 1 Reading- All assignments in the text as well as outside cases are required to be read prior to class.
+You will be kept informed of approximate reading assignments for upcoming classes.
+Reading cases is more demanding than reading narrative because each sentence in the case may be important.
 If you skim a case, you could miss the key sentence.
-You will be expected to know and discuss the facts, legal rules, application of the rules and policy arguments contained in each case.
-You should read concurrences and dissents equally because today's minority could be tomorrow's majority. - 2 Attendance- The law school must certify to the Board of Law Examiners that a student was in "good and regular attendance."
+You will be expected to brief, know and discuss the facts, legal rules, application of the rules and policy arguments contained in each case.
+You should read concurrences and dissents equally because, as you will see, today's minority could be tomorrow's majority. - 2 Attendance- The law school must certify to the Board of Law Examiners that a student was in "good and regular attendance."
 You must attend 80% of all scheduled classes to sit for the final exam.
-Attendance will be taken at all classes by passing around a sign in sheet.
-It is the student's responsibility to make sure that their name is signed by them.
-If your signature is absent from the sign in sheet, you will be counted as absent.
+In this course, this permits you 6 unexcused absences.
+Attendance will be taken at all classes in a manner to be determined.
+It is the student's responsibility to make sure that they have documented their in class attendance.
+If you are not documented being present, you were not there.
 If you believe you must be absent from more than the permitted number of classes, you should contact the Office of Student Affairs as soon as possible.
 Accommodations may be made for students who must be absent for religious reasons and in cases of truly compelling hardship.
 Any request for an exception must be made to the Office of Student Affairs and must be accompanied by appropriate documentation.
 Lateness must be avoided at all costs.
 It is wasteful and distracting to those students who are punctual.
 I make every effort to start class precisely at 10:10 AM.
-Please plan accordingly and be in your seat ahead of time.
-All classes will be podcast!!
+Please plan accordingly and be present/logged in ahead of time.
+All classes will be recorded!!

-3. Participation- It is essential that you are prepared for class and participate in class discussions when called upon.
+- 3. Use of electronic devices other than for class purposes is strictly forbidden.
+If I see you "on line" shopping, browsing or texting for any other purpose than class, it will adversely affect your participation grade.
+Also, place your phones on vibrate before class begins.
+If you need to answer a call, please step out of class to do so.
+Finally, no one is allowed to wear a hat in class other than for religious or medical reasons.
+I am trying to treat you as professionals and hats distract me from that purpose. - 4.
+Participation- It is essential that you are prepared for class and participate in class discussions when called upon.
 Do not expect to sit in class and absorb information by listening and taking notes alone.
 Learning the law is not a spectator sport and involves more than memorizing rules.
 As a lawyer, you need to be able to apply those rules to varying situations and to express yourself clearly and persuasively whether summing up to a jury, negotiating a business transaction or interviewing a client.